Overlapping substitutions and tilings: Introduction

+In Section \ref{subsec_construction_general_dim}, we will also construct overlapping substitutions in general dimensions.
+Another advantage of allowing overlaps is that it is easier to construct examples of substitution.

+It is noteworthy that in one dimension, we have yet another fascinating overlapping example that is not a tile but a measure.
+Bernoulli convolution is a self-similar measure defined by overlapping interval maps.
+The support of the measure is the interval itself, but the resulting measure may not be absolutely continuous to the Lebesgue measure, i.e., the overlaps may localize at some small subset, see \cite{PSS}.
+We expect that the systematic study of overlapping substitution results in a better understanding of Bernoulli convolutions.

 The rest of the paper is organized as follows.
-As we introduce the overlap of tiles, the most suitable way to describe the tile substitution is found in the function setting.
-Therefore in Section \ref{Sec2} we give the basic theory of weighted substitutions and the definition of overlapping substitutions.
-Our goal is to apply the Perron--Frobenius theory to an appropriate function space and apply it to our tilings.
-In Section \ref{Sec3}, we show that the expansion constant of the overlapping substitution must be an algebraic integer under mild conditions.
-In Section \ref{Sec4}, we discuss the global consistency problem of the two-dimensional overlapping substitutions.
-We show that the known overlapping substitutions are well-defined using fractal geometry.
-In Section \ref{Sec5}, we construct overlapping substitution in one dimension.
-We find several parametric families of overlapping substitutions whose tile sizes vary according to the parameters.
-Finally, we construct overlapping substitutions from Delone set with inflation symmetry, in arbitrary dimension.
+In Section \ref{Sec2}, we define overlapping substitutions and substitution matrix, and apply the Perron--Frobenius theory to obtain information from the substitution matrices.
+The righ Perron--Frobenius eigenvector gives the frequency of prototiles, as expected.
+As an auxiliary step, we introduce the theory of weighted substitutions.
+Moreover, we will prove that the patch frequencies converge uniformly and are obtained by right Perron--Frobenius eigenvectors for appropriate modifications of the original substitution.
+This implies the unique ergodicity for the associated dynamical systems.
+In Section \ref{Sec3}, we prove another expected result: under mild conditions, the expansion constant of an overlapping substitution must be an algebraic integer.
+In Section \ref{Sec4}, we discuss the consistency problem of two-dimensional overlapping substitutions.
+We show that the known overlapping substitutions are consistent using the fractal geometry method.
+In Section \ref{Sec5}, we first show the procedure of constructing an overlapping substitution in one dimension.
+We present several parametric families of overlapping substitutions whose tile sizes vary according to the parameters.
+Then we construct overlapping substitutions from Delone sets with inflation symmetry, in an arbitrary dimension. {Section \ref{OpenProblem} presents related problems that may be studied in future work.
+As a complement to Section \ref{Sec2}, we provide the proof of Proposition \ref{prop_frequency_weighted-substi} in Section \ref{appendix}.}